TrellixVulnTeam/swahilipython_SCMU/Doc/library/sunau.rst

           AUDIO_FILE_ENCODING_ADPCM_G723_3
           AUDIO_FILE_ENCODING_ADPCM_G723_5

-   Additional known values of the encoding field from the AU header, but which are not supported by this module.
+   Additional known values of the encoding field kutoka the AU header, but which are not supported by this module.